AuraReaper/WebWeavers/readme.md

 # Bulb Controller Website

 This repository contains the source code for a bulb controller website developed for a hackathon.
 The website allows users to control the state of a virtual bulb using a provided API.
-It is built using HTML, Tailwind CSS, and JavaScript and features a responsive design.
+It is built using HTML, Tailwind CSS, and JavaScript .

 ## Features

 - **Bulb Control**: Users can turn the virtual bulb on or off by clicking the respective buttons on the website.
 - **Real-time Updates**: The website communicates with the provided API to reflect the current state of the bulb in real time.
-- **Responsive Design**: The website is designed to be responsive and works seamlessly across various devices and screen sizes.

 ## Technologies Used